kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 define if a container is a sidecar container.
 The only valid value for now is `sidecar`, but other values can be added in the future if needed.

-Pods with sidecar containers only change the behaviour of the startup and shutdown sequence of a pod: sidecar containers are started before non-sidecars and stopped after non-sidecars.
+Pods with sidecar containers change the behaviour of the startup and shutdown sequence of a pod: sidecar containers are started before non-sidecars and stopped after non-sidecars.
+Sidecar containers are also terminated when all non-sidecar containers finished.

 A pod that has sidecar containers guarantees that non-sidecar containers are started only after all sidecar containers are started and are in a ready state.